 \section{Introduction}

-System identification is a discipline in systems and control theory that deals with the building of mathematical models of dynamical systems from data \cite{Ljung1999}.
-Classical approaches rely on linear models and carefully designed experiments, which provide strong guarantees and interpretability but often fall short when dealing with the complex, nonlinear dynamics that appear in many modern engineering and scientific applications.
+System identification is a discipline in systems and control theory that deals with the building of mathematical models of dynamical systems from data \cite{Ljung1999}. {While methods relying on linear models and carefully designed experiments provide strong guarantees and interpretability \cite{Ljung1999}, they often fall short when dealing with the complex, nonlinear dynamics that appear in many modern engineering and scientific applications.}

 In recent years, the increasing availability of data and computational power has opened the door to machine learning-based approaches to system identification.
-Neural networks and other flexible function approximators have shown great promise in capturing complex nonlinear dynamics that are difficult to model with classical methods.
-Nonlinear system identification is particularly important for modern applications such as robotics~\cite{Av21,Cat26}, autonomous driving~\cite{Ro21,Nie22,Hua20}, and climate modeling, where dynamics are inherently complex and linear approximations are often insufficient.
+Neural networks and other {highly expressive} function approximators have shown great promise in capturing complex nonlinear dynamics that are difficult to model with classical methods. {Nonlinear system identification is particularly important for modern applications \cite{Nelles2020} such as robotics~\cite{Av21,Cat26}, autonomous driving~\cite{Ro21,Nie22,Hua20}, and climate modeling \cite{Ou24}, where dynamics are inherently complex and linear approximations are often insufficient}.
 Alongside purely data-driven approaches, there has also been a surge of interest in physics-informed learning methods, which aim to integrate domain knowledge and physical priors into the identification process, thereby improving sample efficiency, robustness and interpretability.

 Despite these advances, fundamental challenges remain in the identification of nonlinear systems.
-Training large neural models is computationally expensive, data collection may be costly or time-consuming, and there are no clear rules for determining whether a given identification task is feasible under resource constraints.
-These bottlenecks motivate the need for neural scaling laws (NSLs), which are predictive rules that relate the accuracy of the model to the amount of data, computation, and model capacity.
+Training large {neural networks based models} is computationally expensive, data collection may be costly or time-consuming, and there are no clear rules for determining whether a given identification task is feasible under resource constraints.
+These bottlenecks motivate the need for neural scaling laws (NSLs), which are {empirical} predictive rules that relate the accuracy of the model to the amount of data, computation, and model capacity.
 In machine learning, NSLs have emerged as a powerful tool to guide practitioners in allocating resources for training large models \cite{hestness2017deep}. {More precisely, for a given machine learning task we associate an NSL as a function $L:R \longrightarrow [0, \infty)$ with the interpretation that $L(r)$ provides a lower bound for the achievable evaluation error by a trained model using resources $r \in R$.
 The resources $r$ can be measured in terms of compute, dataset size or model capacity, leading to a distinct neural scaling law in each case.}